OpenLocalizationTestOrg/azure-docs-pr-test.fr-FR/articles/monitoring-and-diagnostics/monitoring-enable-diagnostic-logs-using-template.md

     "logicAppName": {
       "type": "string",
       "metadata": {
-        "description": "Name of hello Logic App that will be created."
+        "description": "Name of the Logic App that will be created."
       }
     },
     "testUri": {